Fast3Dcache: Training-free 3D Geometry Synthesis Acceleration: Methodology

 \subsection{Fast3Dcache Core Components}

 Building upon the observations, we introduce two complementary components that jointly determine the caching strategy in \emph{Fast3Dcache}.
 The \emph{Predictive Caching Scheduler Constraint (PCSC)} specifies \emph{how many} tokens may be cached at each timestep, while the \emph{Spatiotemporal Stability Criterion (SSC)} determines \emph{which} specific tokens can be safely cached without degrading geometric fidelity.
-Together, these modules translate geometric evolution into a dynamic and fine-grained computational policy.

-\paragraph{Predictive Caching Scheduler Constraint (PCSC).} The goal of PCSC is to allocate an appropriate caching budget at each timestep.
+Together, these modules translate geometric evolution into a dynamic and fine-grained computational policy. \paragraph{Predictive Caching Scheduler Constraint (PCSC).} The goal of PCSC is to allocate an appropriate caching budget at each timestep.
 Motivated by the distinct stabilization pattern observed in Phase 2 of Fig.~\ref{origin}, we approximate the decline in dynamic voxels using a \emph{log-linear} curve.
 This predictive approach enables the model to dynamically determine the optimal cache quota at each timestep, ensuring that the computational budget adapts flexibly to the evolving stability of the geometry.

 To construct the decay schedule efficiently with minimal computational overhead, we perform a one-time calibration at the end of Phase 1.
-We designate a specific timestamp as the \emph{anchor step}, calculated as $ \lceil N\times \rho_\text{a} \rceil$, where $\rho_\text{a}$ governs the duration of the full-sampling stage.
+We designate a specific timestamp as the \emph{anchor step}, calculated as $ \lceil T\times \rho_\text{a} \rceil$, where $T$ is the total number of inference steps and $\rho_\text{a}$ governs the duration of the full-sampling stage.
 At this anchor, we quantify the initial magnitude of voxel changes, denoted as $\sigma$, by comparing the decoded grids of adjacent steps.
 Empirically, the rate at which dynamic voxels decay is consistent across diverse samples, allowing us to adopt a fixed slope parameter $\mu$ to extrapolate future changes.
 As illustrated in Fig.~\ref{pcscpcsc}, we model the decay of dynamic voxels as a straight line in log-coordinate system:

 where $\Delta \hat{s}$ is the predicted dynamic voxel between adjacent timesteps and $\lambda$ is the vertical intercept. {The line in log-coordinate yields final predictive curve:}

 This predictive curve provides a time-varying estimate of geometric change $\Delta \hat{s}_t$ across intermediate timesteps.
 To translate this geometric prediction into a computational budget for the flow transformer, we derive the number of tokens to be cached $c_t$.
 Since the dynamic voxels are defined in the upsampled output space, we normalize them by the upsampling factor $\gamma_\text{up}$ to estimate the necessary active calculations, and designate the remainder as the cache quota: